 Liver problems.
 After you take a Reyvow dose, your body uses your liver to get rid of the drug.
 If you have liver problems, your liver may not get rid of Reyvow as well.
 This can increase your risk of side effects from this medication.
 People with mild to moderate liver problems can usually take Reyvow without issues.
 But if you have severe liver problems, your doctor may determine that Reyvow isn’t safe for you.

 Slow heart rate.
-Taking Reyvow can slow your heart rate by 5 to 10 beats per minute.
+Taking Reyvow can slow your heart rate by 5–10 beats per minute.
 This change doesn’t cause problems in most people.
 But if you already have a slow heart rate, this may increase your risk of certain Reyvow side effects, including dizziness and fatigue.
 It could also cause other problems related to a heart rate that is too slow.
 If you have a slow heart rate, your doctor can help determine whether Reyvow is safe for you.

 Allergic reaction.
 If you’ve had an allergic reaction to Reyvow or any of its ingredients, your doctor will likely not prescribe Reyvow.
 Ask your doctor what other medications are better options for you.

-Alcohol use and Reyvow
+Alcohol and Reyvow

 Alcohol may interact with Reyvow, and it’s best to minimize or avoid drinking while taking this drug.
 Because alcohol and Reyvow can both cause sleepiness, dizziness, and problems with coordination, combining them can make these side effects serious.